awsdocs/alexa-for-business-administration-guide/doc_source/office.md

 1. Run the following PowerShell command to create a service account with access to the calendars in your organization:

-   `New-Mailbox -UserPrincipalName alexaforbusiness@your_domain -Alias “AlexaforBusiness” -Name alexaforbusiness -f Users -FirstName Alexa -LastName “Service Account” -DisplayName "Alexa for Business Service Account"`
+   `New-Mailbox -UserPrincipalName alexaforbusiness@<your_domain> -Alias "AlexaforBusiness" -Name alexaforbusiness -FirstName Alexa -LastName "Service Account" -DisplayName "Alexa for Business Service Account"`
 **Note**
 Make sure that "your\_domain" is the domain of your organization, and enter your password when prompted\.